phlogisticfugu/squirt/README.md

 Simple and lightweight PHP dependency injection.

-It is inspired by the ServiceBuilder in [Guzzle](https://github.com/guzzle/guzzle3), but simplifies and improves upon that.
-The ServiceBuilder was also removed in Guzzle 4.
+It is inspired by the ServiceBuilder in [Guzzle 3](https://github.com/guzzle/guzzle3), but simplifies and expands upon that.

 Why squirt?
 -----------

-* Provides all the benefits of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) via "constructor" injection
+* Provides all the benefits of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) via "constructor" like injection
 * Make unit testing easier/possible by permitting the injection of mock objects
 * Separate configuration from code.
 Squirt configuration files contain the configuration with details like database login details, connection timeouts, and other such parameters